-Snowflake Data Warehouse Architecture
+Architecture of Snowflake Data Warehouse

 Here’s a diagram depicting the fundamental Snowflake architecture –

 At the storage level, there exists cloud storage that includes both shared-disk (for storing persistent data) as well as shared-nothing (for massively parallel processing or MPP of queries with portions of data stored locally) entities.
 Ingested cloud data is optimized before storing in a columnar format.
-The data ingestion, compression and storage are fully managed by Snowflake; as a matter of fact, this stored data is not directly accessible to users and can only be accessed via SQL queries.
+The data ingestion, compression, and storage are fully managed by Snowflake; as a matter of fact, this stored data is not directly accessible to users and can only be accessed via SQL queries.

 Next up is the query processing level, this is where the SQL queries are executed.
-All the SQL queries are part of a particular cluster that consists of a number of compute nodes (this is customizable) and are executed in a dedicated, MPP environment.
+All the SQL queries are part of a particular cluster that consists of several compute nodes (this is customizable) and are executed in a dedicated, MPP environment.
 These dedicated MPPs are also known as virtual data warehouses.
 It is not uncommon for a firm to have separate virtual data warehouses for individual business units like sales, marketing, finance, etc. This setup is more costly but it ensures data integrity and maximum performance.

-Snowflake Data Warehouse Performance
+Performance of Snowflake Data Warehouse

 Because it is super easy to spin up multiple virtual data warehouses with the desired number of compute nodes, it is a common practice to divide the workloads into separate clusters based on either Business Units (sales, marketing, etc.) or type of operation (data analytics, ETL/BI loads, etc.) It is also interesting to note that virtual data warehouses can be set to auto-suspend (default is 10 minutes) when they go inactive or in other words, no queries are being executed.
 This feature ensures that customers don’t accrue a lot of costs while having many virtual data warehouses operate in parallel.